 Approximately $500,000 in spending is going toward the much-needed renovations, KEPR TV reported.

 “Spokane residents should dial 3-1-1 to report potholes.”

 Still, city officials in Spokane and Kennewick are relying on the public to inform them of new or developing potholes.
 This can be done by dialing 3-1-1, KHQ reported.
 The City of Spokane says it can take up to 48 hours for the potholes to be assessed and filled, depending on their size and the roads they’re located on.

 Potholes are much more than a cosmetic issue, as the jarring nature of them can result in damage.
 According to a poll done by the trade group Independent Insurance Agents & Brokers of America, approximately 50 percent of respondents have experienced vehicle damage from potholes.

 “Potholes have been a consistent issue in our area but even more so this year,” said Josh Richard, personal lines sales executive at PayneWest Insurance.
-“Road damage to tires is typically excluded on auto insurance policies.
+“Road damage to tires is typically excluded on car insurance policies.
 With that said, we encourage our clients to contact us to do a review of their insurance and further discuss the extent of damage to their vehicle.”

 Of course, the best kind of potholes are the ones that are avoided.
 The following are a few basic tips on how to steer clear of these hazards whenever they pop up:

 All too often, motorists focus their gaze directly in front of their vehicles.
 The problem with this is it prevents you from implementing the appropriate course correction measures.
 Keep an eye out for what’s ahead so you can adjust the steering wheel accordingly.